The Name Tree

 Basic Structure

-The name tree is created from two central classes: Named
+The name tree is created from two central classes: Named and NameSet.
+The former, Named, is a

 generic representation of something that has a name (a named entity).
-The latter, NameSet
+The latter, NameSet,

-, and may additionaly contain zero or more named entities.
+inherits from Named, and may additionaly contain zero or more named entities.
 As such, NameSet

 allows creating nested namespaces.
 This is used to implement packages and types among other things.

-stores its own name.
+Each instance of Named stores its own name.
 The name consists of a string, and zero or more

 parameters.
 Each parameter is a reference to a type in the type system.
 Two entities are considered